 Nightlife on the fun island is all about the good times – some of the most popular nightlife spots attract partygoers who want to dance until the early hours.
 But, if days spent exploring rustic villages and walking in the stunning countryside before having a quiet meal at a traditional restaurant is more your scene, then Gran Canaria’s mountainous interior scattered with sleepy settlements has you covered as well.

-Map of the best places to stay in Gran Canaria
+Map of Places to Stay in Gran Canaria

 There’s also many new chic designer resorts, for those who are looking for a little more of a bijoux beach atmosphere with stylish boutiques and upper-end shopping.
 The best places to stay in Gran Canaria come in varieties of fun, family-orientated holiday resorts, cute and quaint apartments and luxury resorts, which just leaves you to work out what part of Gran Canaria is for you.
 Here is our guide to help you decide.